Rhythm is the bearer of life, and therewith the bearer of health.

 Eurythmy is an art in which the child’s whole body is engaged, and speech and songs are expressed through creative movement.
 As the year progresses, older children participate in longer-term projects such as finger-knitting a belt, constructing a wooden boat, and sewing a doll.
 Process is emphasized over product.

 Throughout the morning, children and teachers engage in purposeful work such as kneading bread, chopping vegetables for soup, and cleaning up.
 Practical work provides children with meaningful actions to imitate, and it is through imitation that a child learns.
 Waldorf teachers are mindful of the fact that everything they do will be imitated and strive to be models for the children.

 Rain or shine, the children play outdoors: digging in the sandbox or garden, climbing, and enjoying games or sledding in the yard.
 Respect for the earth and our fellow human beings emphasized.
 The morning draws to a close with the teacher telling a story or fairy tale.
 This is a time for listening and quiet reflection.
 Stories are told from memory, and special attention is paid to the words chosen and pronunciation, to engage the children’s imaginations fully.

 Bluebell Nursery Class (three days)

-Rose and Sunflower Mixed-age Kindergarten Classes (three or five days*)
+Rose, Sunflower, and Dandelion Mixed-age Kindergarten Classes (three or five days*)

 Mixed-age kindergartens are a hallmark of Waldorf Education.

-*In order to be properly prepared for 1st grade, students in our Kindergarten classes must be enrolled for five days a week for the two years preceding first grade.
+*In order to be properly prepared for 1st grade, students in our Kindergarten classes must be enrolled for five days a week for the year preceding first grade, and preferably for the two years preceding.
 In order to be considered for 1st grade for the following September, children must turn 6 years old by April 30.
 Read more about 1st grade readiness on our Admissions FAQ page.